Schrock 3 extra-base hits, leads Miley, Reds over Phils 11-1

-CINCINNATI (AP) — Max Schrock homered, tripled and doubled before leaving with an apparent leg injury, Wade Miley pitched six solid innings and the Cincinnati Reds cruised past the Philadelphia Phillies 11-1 on Monday.
+CINCINNATI (AP) — Max Schrock homered, tripled and doubled before leaving with a leg injury, Wade Miley pitched six solid innings and the Cincinnati Reds cruised past the Philadelphia Phillies 11-1 on Monday.

 Kyle Farmer homered and drove in five runs as Cincinnati sent the Phillies to their third straight loss.

 Miley (5-4) came off the 10-day injured list and showed no ill effects from a sore foot.
 He gave up a run and six hits while striking out six.
+Three Reds relievers allowed just two hits the rest of the way.

+“The offense did a great job, first and foremost,” Miley said.
+“We came out early and tacked on some runs and kept adding and kept adding.
+It makes it a lot easier, a lot less stressful in those innings where (the Phillies) had a couple guys on.”

 Schrock, pushed into service lately because of injuries in the Reds infield, drove in three runs.
 He hit a two-run homer in a four-run second and an RBI triple in the fifth.

 The 26-year-old rookie doubled in the seventh, but then had to leave for a pinch-runner.
+Manager David Bell said Schrock likely strained his calf running out the hit and might end up on the injured list.

 Farmer’s fourth homer of the season was a two-run drive in the third.
 He added an RBI single in fifth and a bases-loaded double in the seventh.